Skip to main content

 It’s really important to remind your kids to drink plenty of water, especially when they’re moving more and more in a day.
 If it’s becoming difficult to make them drink water or keep them hydrated, you can introduce playful water bottles and jugs too.

 As parents, it really pains us to see our children in pain.
-If they’re crying because of their discomfort, here are some easy hacks on how to help ease their gas or tummy pain.
+If they’re crying because of their discomfort, here are some easy hacks on how to help ease their gas or stomach pain.

-Hack 1: Tummy massage
+Hack 1: Stomach massage

-- I - Start with your child’s right side, under their waist, and massage downwards in the shape of the letter ‘I’.
+• I - Start with your child’s right side, under their waist, and massage downwards in the shape of the letter ‘I’.
 It should be gentle but firm, going from top to bottom.
 Repeat 5 to 10 times in an even rhythm.

-- LOVE - On your child’s right side under their waist, massage a backward L from bottom to top, then across their tummy.
+• LOVE - On your child’s right side under their waist, massage a backward L from bottom to top, then across their tummy.
 Repeat 4 to 10 times in an even rhythm.

-- YOU - Trace an upside-down U from your child’s right side across the abdomen, down to the left side.
+• YOU - Trace an upside-down U from your child’s right side across the abdomen, down to the left side.
 The U motion can be made repeatedly in several long strokes using one hand, or in repeated small strokes using both hands.
 Repeat 5 to 10 times.

 The entire I LOVE YOU massage should take only ten to fifteen minutes.